United Bank Limited Sports Complex

-Since its establishment in 1992, the ground has hosted more than 120 first-class matches.
+Since its establishment in 1992, the ground has hosted more than 120 first-class cricket matches.

 History

 United Bank Limited Sports Complex was established in 1992 by United Bank Limited on an amenity plot awarded by the government under Martial Law Ordinance (MLO), to private organizations to build sport facilities in the city.

 It was selected as a venue to host matches in the 2016–17 Quaid-e-Azam Trophy.
 In September 2019, the Pakistan Cricket Board named it as one of the venues to host matches in the 2019–20 Quaid-e-Azam Trophy.
+In December 2023, the PCB named it as one of the venues to host matches in the 2023–24 President's Trophy.